RNAS Machrihanish

-Located 3 miles (5 km) west of Campbeltown on the western side of the Kintyre Peninsula, Machrihanish is a former RAF air station, notable for its weather forecasts.
-The base had an exceptionally long runway (3049m / 10,000 feet), together with a large number of technical buildings and accommodation.
+Situated 3 miles to the west of Campbeltown on the western flank of the Kintyre Peninsula, Machrihanish is a former military airbase, recognised for its weather forecasting capabilities.
+The facility eventually featured an unusually lengthy runway 3049 m, in addition to a substantial array of technical structures and living quarters.

 History

 Machrihanish was established as a naval air station in 1916, operating maritime patrol aircraft and airships until 1918.
-A new airfield opened on 15 June 1941 as Strabane Naval Air Station, and named HMS Landrail, becoming RNAS Machrihanish later in the month and operated until 1946.
-The old airfield became HMS Landrail II.